-- 1. Tap the camera screen.
-This displays the main menu toolbar. - 2.
-Select Settings .
+- 1. Push the center of the navigation pad.
+This displays a toolbar. - 2.
+On the toolbar, select Settings 2.
 This displays a dialog box. - 3.
 In the dialog box, select Measurement parameters.
 This displays a dialog box. - 4.
 In the dialog box, select Distance.
-This displays a dialog box where you can set a value. - 5.
-To return to live mode, tap the upper left arrow repeatedly.
-You can also push the Save button once.
+This displays a dialog box where you can select a distance.

-7.15 Performing a non-uniformity correction
+8.20 Performing a non-uniformity correction (NUC)

-7.15.1 What is a non-uniformity correction?
+8.20.1 What is a non-uniformity correction?

-A non-uniformity correction (or NUC) is an image correction carried out by the camera software to compensate for different sensitivities of detector elements and other optical and geometrical disturbances1.
+A non-uniformity correction is an image correction carried out by the camera software to compensate for different sensitivities of detector elements and other optical and geometrical disturbances1.

-7.15.2 When to perform a non-uniformity correction
+8.20.2 When to perform a non-uniformity correction?

 The non-uniformity correction process should be carried out whenever the output image becomes spatially noisy.
-The output can become spatially noisy when the ambient temperature changes (such as from indoors to outdoors operation, and vice versa).
+The output can become spatially noisy when the ambient temperature changes (such as from day to night operation, and vice versa).